FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R6

-The names of the software tools, Scilab, Matlab, etc. appear in italics or emphasized as it is called in LaTeX.
+The names of the software tools, Scilab, Matlab, etc. appear in italics or 'emphasized' as it is called in LaTeX.

 ..
 L7